Deliciously seasoned shrimp paste spread over bread then fried to perfection, sesame shrimp toast can be easily made in two ways.

 Shrimp and prawns are interchangeable for this recipe.
 If you’re curious as I once was, read this article on The Differences Between Shrimp and Prawns.

-Although the traditional recipes call for regular slices of toast, please feel free to use other types of bread, such as halved baguettes, sliced sourdough bread, etc.
+Although the traditional recipes call for regular slices of bread for toasting, please feel free to use other types of bread, such as halved baguettes, sliced sourdough bread, etc.

 Step 1: Make the shrimp paste